DETAILED ACTION

 Alternatively, it would have been obvious to one skilled in the art before the effective filing date of the claimed invention to have used bis(trifluoromethanesulfonyl)imide (NTf2) or bis(penta-fluoroehtanesulfonyl)imide (BETI) as the counterion for the cyanine salt taught by Jordan et al., because Jordan et al. teaches such counterion would allow the morphologies and spectral properties of the cyanine to be controlled for use in solar cell (see abstract, conclusions, and also see the results and discussion of Jordan et al.).

 Modified Lunt et al. discloses using photoactive materials including the same ion and counterion as claimed.
-The material of modified Lunt et al. will display the property of an absolute magnitude of a binding energy between the ion and the counterion being less than or equal to about 6.5 as claimed in claim 1, or less than or equal to about 5 as claimed in claim 2.
-Same material will display/exhibit the same property.
+The material of modified Lunt et al. will display the property of an absolute magnitude of a binding energy between the ion and the counterion being less than or equal to about 6.5, and the solar panel of modified Lunt et al. will have the lifetime T50 of greater than or equal to about 500 hours as claimed in claim 1; or the property of the absolute magnitude of the binding energy is less than less than or equal to about 5 as claimed in claim 2; or the property of a lifetime T50 of greater than or equal to about 5,000 hours as claimed in claim 8.
+Same material will display/exhibit the same property, and same structure using the same material will display/exhibit the same property.
 See MPEP 2112.

 Regarding claims 3-4, modified Lunt et al. discloses a solar panel as in claim 1 above; wherein tetrakis(pentachlorophenyl)borate and tetrakis(pentaiodophenyl)borate of Aoki et al. are fully halogenated, and bis(trifluoromethanesulfonyl)imide (NTf2) or bis(penta-fluoroehtanesulfonyl)imide (BETI) of Jordan et al. are fully halogenated.